James Hilton (designer): AKQA

-2013 was the agency's most successful year at the Cannes Lions International Festival of Creativity to date.
-It won 14 Lions including a gold Cyber Lion for Nike+ Kinect Training and a Titanium and Integrated Lion for Nike "Find your greatness".
+In 2013, it won 14 Lions including a gold Cyber Lion for Nike+ Kinect Training and a Titanium and Integrated Lion for Nike "Find your greatness".
 In June of the same year, WPP bought a majority stake in AKQA valuing the company at $350m USD.

-In 2014, AKQA won Queen's Award for Enterprise: Innovation, and was named Most Innovative Agency at 2014 Digiday Awards.
+In 2014, AKQA received the Queen's Awards for Enterprise in the "Innovation" category for "consistent contribution and outstanding achievement", and was named Most Innovative Agency in the same year by the Digiday Awards.

-In November 2014, after completing the award-winning interior redesign of AKQA's London office, Hilton announced his departure from AKQA to found the experimental design company AtelierStrange.
+In November 2014, after completing the award-winning interior redesign of AKQA's London office, Hilton announced his departure from AKQA.